dannycab/phy481msu/index.md

 average of your other exams.
 You may bring one side of a single sheet of 8.5 in. x 11 in. paper for each exam, with your own handwritten notes.
 Calculators with scientific notation are allowed and sometimes needed.
-More details will be announced at the time of the midterm -- see web.

 ### What we cover, and why: